|UCAS code||See course options||Duration||4 years (MEng)|

 Enthusiasm for engineering combined with high ability in mathematics and physics is essential for those wishing to study any engineering course.
 These qualities will be tested at the interview and combined with an assessment of your predicted and attained examination performance (especially in mathematics and physics, and your PAT score) to decide who will be offered places.

-For more detail on the selection criteria for this course, please see the Engineering Science website.
+Visit the Engineering Science website for more detail on the selection criteria for this course.

 Annual Course fees